Somali07/Time_Series_Analysis_And_Stock_Market_Forecasting/README.md

 # 📊 TCS Stock Market Time Series Analysis & Dashboard

 This project focuses on analyzing and forecasting the stock price movements of **Tata Consultancy Services (TCS)** using **time series analysis**.
-It includes feature engineering, model building (LSTM), visual dashboards using **Power BI**, and a Streamlit-based web dashboard.
+It includes feature engineering, model building (LSTM,ARIMA,SARIMA,PROPHET), visual dashboards using **Power BI**, and a Streamlit-based web dashboard.

 ---